-The fair value of financial instruments approximates their carrying values at December 31, 2011 due to their short maturities.
-These financial instruments consist of cash and cash equivalents, accounts receivable and accounts payable.
+The fair value of financial instruments approximates their carrying values at December 31, 2012 and 2011 due to their short maturities or for long-term debt based on borrowing rates currently available to the Company for loans with similar terms and maturities.
+These financial instruments consist of cash and cash equivalents, accounts receivable, accounts payable, accrued liabilities, and debt.